Volunteerism - Directing Our Ideals Since 1955

-Volunteerism is fundamental to the credit union philosophy that has directed the credit union movement since the 1800s and Sharonview Federal Credit Union (SFCU) since 1955.
+Volunteerism is fundamental to the philosophy that has directed the credit union movement since the 1800s and Sharonview Federal Credit Union (SFCU) since 1955.
 Volunteers perform many functions that are vital to Sharonview’s success and help mold the future of the credit union.

 Each year, this committee engages a Certified Public Accounting (CPA) firm to perform an annual opinion audit of the institution’s financial statements and a verification of member accounts.
 This committee oversees a staff of professional internal auditors, who perform various audits and reviews throughout the year.
-The Internal Audit department continually reports to the Committee on the adequacy, effectiveness and efficiency of the credit union's system of internal controls and risk management, as well as management’s processes for monitoring compliance with laws and regulations, policies and procedures and the company’s ethical guidelines.
+The Internal Audit department continually reports to the committee on the adequacy and efficiency of the credit union's system of internal controls and risk management.
+They also report on processes for monitoring compliance with laws and regulations, policies and procedures, and the company’s ethical guidelines.
 Supervisory Committee members are non-voting members appointed by the Sharonview Board of Directors on an annual basis.

 A Rewarding Opportunity

 The benefits derived from volunteering your time and energies to the credit union are many.
-As a representative of SFCU, you will meet new people and develop both social and professional contacts.
+As a representative of Sharonview Federal Credit Union you will meet new people and develop both social and professional contacts.
 You will be provided with quality educational opportunities dealing with a multitude of topics that could be applied to many environments.
-The primary benefit realized by SFCU volunteers is the personal satisfaction that is derived from knowing that they are contributing to the success of the organization and to the well-being of fellow members.
+The primary benefit realized by Sharonview volunteers is the personal satisfaction that is derived from knowing that they are contributing to the success of the organization and to the well-being of fellow members.